thingsdb/ThingsDocs/v0/content/connect/socket/query.md

 represent the variable names and the `values` the values for the variable.

 {{% notice warning %}}
-The socket needs to be authorized before for sending a `query` request.
+The socket needs to be authorized before sending a `query` request.
 See the [auth example](../auth) for how to authorize a socket connection.
 {{% /notice %}}